aws-samples/failure-analysis-assistant/README_en.md

 #### Failure Analysis Assist

 Some kind of error occurred on the target system from which the log was output.
-(This time, we used AWS FIS and caused a connection failure from the Amazon ECS container to Amazon DynamoDB.)
 Then, the following alarm is displayed on the Slack channel.
-(In the example, Amazon CloudWatch Synthetics is used to perform external monitoring, so this error occurs.)

 ![alarm-sample](./docs/images/en/fa2-slackapp-chatbot-alarm.png)